Sagana-Sivanesan/Performance-Metrics/README.md

      }
 ## Skills
 * Presented my knowledge in computer archtecture
-* Fluency in C, Submlime Text
+* Fluency in C, Sublime Text
 * Proper code writing style and syntax
 * Expressed the importance of studying computer organization and design to write efficient programs